 Step 1 is to gather old photos that need enhancement.
 You can start with family photos that have tears, scratches, or faded colors.
 You can even choose to colorize black and white images.

 Once you’ve gathered all the pictures you want to restore, scan the images.
+Read here to learn on the best format to scan photos.
 You can visit a local service provider in case you don’t have a scanner at home.
 You may also take a picture of the photo with a high-definition camera, but scanned images will always have higher quality.

 Step 2: Prepare And Crop The Image

 Once you have a scanned copy of the old photos, open the digital file on Adobe Photoshop.
 You may need to do a bit of image rotation before starting.